 Make sure you’re wearing well-fitting walking shoes for your fitness walks.
 The right shoes support your feet and help you maintain better form, which will reduce your risk of many injuries – not just shin splints.

-Use proper walking form
+Use perfect walking form and posture

 Make sure you’re using proper walking posture and technique, even when you’re tired at the end of a long walk.
 If you notice your form is slipping (perhaps you notice your back is slumped), take a short break and then continue your walk.
 Proper walking posture ensures that your joints are in proper alignment and your strongest muscles and bones are bearing the weight.
 Poor posture can shift the impact to other areas, which can lead to injuries.
 It’s very important to avoid walking with poor posture.
 You’re better off ending your walk early than pushing on and risking injury!